How can we help you?

 Yes, except for hemophiliacs and people with significant or relevant medical conditions or those with no donor area at all.
 Sometimes, although you can physically have a transplant, the surgeon may advise against it for a variety of reasons, including: being too young, future hair loss considerations or high expectations among other things.
 We’ll explain in detail if something like this is apparent with you

 Is the FUE procedure painful?

 FUE hair transplants are performed under local anaesthetic and donor and recipient sites are totally frozen and de-sensitised.
 You will experience a discomfort when the anaesthetic is initially applied.
-During the 2nd half of procedure, you may choose to watch TV or a DVD, listen to the radio or music, read a book, or you may want to take a nap.
+During the 2nd half of procedure, you may choose to watch TV or a film, listen to the radio or music, or you may want to take a nap.
 We’ll make sure you’re as comfortable as possible.
 Please keep in mind that you will be lying face down during the donor harvesting part of your FUE transplant.
 Some patients experience some discomfort one to three days after the operation, but that is easily controlled with supplied medication.